timfox456/explainable-ai/torchray.md

 These three are combined together with TorchRay to make a composite certification of robustness.

-We should note that the authors of TorchRay have made no contributions to their github repo in the last 7 months and that there appears to be only one contribution total (the inital one), which indicates the project may no longer be under active development.
-In AI termms this is lengthy.
+We should note that the authors of TorchRay have made no contributions to their GitHub repo in the last 7 months and that there appears to be only one contribution total (the initial one), which indicates the project may no longer be under active development.
+In AI terms this is lengthy.

 ## Using TorchRay